-HMRC pays you interest (the current rate is 0.5% as of 1st April 2021) known as ‘credit interest’ for paying your Corporation Tax early.
+HMRC pays you interest (the current rate is 0.5% as of 29/09/2009) known as ‘credit interest’ for paying your Corporation Tax early.
 HMRC will usually pay interest from the date you pay your Corporation Tax to the payment deadline.
-The earliest HMRC will pay interest from is six months and 13 days after the start of your accounting period.
+The earliest HMRC will pay interest is six months and 13 days after the start of your accounting period.

 Please note the interest income needs to be included in your company accounts and is therefore taxable.

 Although you’re given nine months and a day after your company year end to pay your Corporation Tax bill, there are penalties to pay if you’re even a day late with your payment, so don’t risk the wrath of HMRC.
 Paying early means you’re not tempted to spend the money that you owe to the taxman.

 What if I think there’s been a mistake?

 HMRC are notoriously hard to get hold of when they’re busy, so if you need to inform HMRC of an error in your Corporation Tax, it’s best to get in contact with them as early as possible.
 In the (hopefully) unlikely scenario that something goes wrong, you’ll want as much time as possible to fix the issue, lest you receive a dreaded HMRC fine.